Followers

 The Nicola Affair

-One of the little known but critical events of the American War for Independence occurred as the conflict appeared to be drawing to an end.
-This post discusses the man who would fight a king but would make a king - Louis Nicola.
+One of the little-known but crucial events of the American War for Independence happened as the conflict seemed to be coming to an end.
+This post discusses the man who would fight a king but also make a king - Louis Nicola.

 Early Life - Soldier and Civil Servant of the King

-Lewis Nicola was born in Dublin, Ireland, in 1717, the son of a British army officer and the grandson of Huguenot refugees.
-Although little is known of his upbringing, Nicola’s family apparently provided him with a solid secondary education.
-As with so many Irish, he joined the British army and spent almost thirty years fighting for his king.
-His family bought him a commission as an ensign in the British army in January 1740.
-He married his first wife, Christiana Doyle, on 19 September of that same year.
-During the first half of the 1740s, Nicola was stationed in various Irish cities, including Galway, MannorHamilton, Londonderry, Dublin, and Cork.
-After a brief tour of duty in Flanders during the vicious fighting in the spring and summer of 1745, Nicola returned to Ireland, joining the garrison at Charles Fort near Kinsale, and eventually winning promotion, in early September 1755, to the rank of fort major.
-For the twenty-one years following his return to Ireland in 1745, Kinsale would be his home and he got involved in civic service and began to show interest in scientific inquiry.
-Nicola married his second wife, Jane Bishop, on 18 April 1760, eight months after Christiana Nicola’s death.
+Lewis Nicola was born in Dublin, Ireland, in 1717, as the son of a British army officer and the grandson of Huguenot refugees.
+Although little is known about his upbringing, Nicola’s family apparently gave him a solid secondary education.
+Like many Irish, he joined the British army and spent nearly thirty years fighting for his king.
+His family purchased him a commission as an ensign in the British army in January 1740.
+He married his first wife, Christiana Doyle, on September 19 of that year.
+During the early 1740s, Nicola was stationed in various Irish cities, including Galway, MannorHamilton, Londonderry, Dublin, and Cork.
+After a brief tour of duty in Flanders during the intense fighting in the spring and summer of 1745, Nicola returned to Ireland, joining the garrison at Charles Fort near Kinsale, and eventually earning a promotion to the rank of fort major in early September 1755.
+For the twenty-one years following his return to Ireland in 1745, Kinsale was his home.
+He became involved in civic service and developed an interest in scientific inquiry.
+Nicola married his second wife, Jane Bishop, on April 18, 1760, eight months after the death of Christiana Nicola.

 Nicola served in Flanders in 1745